cvra/can-bootloader/README.markdown

 When updating the config, it should be CRC checked before writing to the redundancy page.

 The config contains the following informations, stored as a messagepack map.
-* nodeID: Unique node identifier, ranging from 1 to 127.
+* ID: Unique node identifier, ranging from 1 to 127.
 * name: Human readable name describing the board (ex: "arms.left.shoulder").
 Max length: 64
-* model: Board model (ex: "CVRA.MotorController.v1").
+* device_class: Board model (ex: "CVRA.MotorController.v1").
 Max length: 64
-* crcApp: Application CRC.
+* application_crc: Application CRC.
 If the CRC matches the bootloader will automatically boot into it after a timeout.
 * updateCnt: Firmware update counter.
 Used for diagnostics and lifespan estimation.
 * groups: Array containing the various multicast groups this board must listen to.